mcgilldinglab/RAMEN/README.md

 as the parents for the next generation.
 We will keep performing the above ‘evolution’ process until convergence to obtain the final relationship network.

 ![Y8%QE}`V(K11GO75 0PFS3N](https://user-images.githubusercontent.com/62433629/213577208-9bfea64a-84a3-4724-91ff-da09dc2aa5a9.png)

+## Technical Summary

+# How to install
+To install Ramen, run the following command "pip install git+https://github.com/mcgilldinglab/RAMEN" on command prompt.

+# How to use
+To use Ramen, import the "Ramen" class from ramen.Ramen and initialize a Ramen object.
+The only mandatory parameter for the constructor is a csv for the data.
+The data should be processed before using Ramen.
+Ramen will discretize the data, and remove the variables that have a certain threshold of missing values.
+It is possible to adjust the threshold through the constructor or parameter of the Ramen object.
+To continue the next steps, a end_var must be set as well.

+random_walk( self, num_exp = 10, num_walks = 50000, num_steps = 7, p_value = 0.05, mode = "default" ):

+genetic_algorithm( self, num_candidates = 10, end_thresh = 0.01, mutate_num = 100, best_cand_num = 10, bad_reprod_accept = 10, reg_factor = 0.01, hard_stop = 100 )

+3) example pipeline